bdwain/angular-migration/README.md

 `yarn start`

-you can use npm too if you prefer.
+you can use npm too if you prefer

+there are 3 branches to work from with different tasks that I worked on in the demo.

 step 1: Convert the pizza component to react, and use it from the angular page2 component.